lifepillar/vim-mucomplete/.github/ISSUE_TEMPLATE.md

 - [ ] MUcomplete settings in my `.vimrc`, if any: …

-If your problem has to do with specific completion methods, please provide the output of the relevant settings among the following:
+If your problem has to do with specific completion methods, please provide the output of the relevant settings (choose all that apply):

 - (`'spel'`) `setl spell? spelllang`
 - (`'dict'`) `setl dictionary spell? spelllang`